Chinedu26/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A command that changes the group owner to school for the file hello A command that changes the owner to vincent and the group to staff for all files and directories in the working directory A command that the owner and group owner of _hello to vincent and staff respectively
+A command that changes the group owner to school for the file hello A command that changes the owner to vincent and the group to staff for all files and directories in the working directory A command that the owner and group owner of _hello to vincent and staff respectively A command that changes the owner of the file hello to betty, only if it is owned by the user guillaume